The "teapot in a city": a paradigm shift in urban climate modeling: Data availibility statement

-The models description, source codes and data that were used to produce the results discussed in this publication are available at \url{https://www.lmd.jussieu.fr/~nvillefranque/pages/teapot_city.html}.
-[This temporary url is to be replaced by a permanent doi in the IPSL Catalog]
+The models description, source codes and data that were used to produce the results discussed in this publication are available at \url{https://www.lmd.jussieu.fr/~nvillefranque/pages/teapot_city.html} and DOI:10.14768/c55c1f3d-5223-48ef-8713-593414adfbdd. {Most of this work is based on open-source software developed, maintained and distributed under free license by Méso-Star \url{https://www.meso-star.com/projects/misc/about-en.html}.} All other data needed to evaluate the conclusions in the paper are present in the paper.